 For new, used and salvage vehicles that are being imported into Benin for personal use, the import duty is 5.85% of the vehicle’s CIF (Cost, Insurance, Freight) value.
 In order for your vehicle to be considered a “personal use” vehicle, though, you will need to fill out a Non-Sale Certificate when clearing Beninese customs.

-If you plan on selling the used or salvage vehicle imported into Benin, then you will likewise need to declare your intention.
+If you plan on selling the used/salvage vehicle imported into Benin, then you will need to declare your intention.
 In these cases, the tariff is 50% of the vehicle’s CIF value.
-Note that if you are importing multiple vehicles at once, then you will not be able to declare that they are for personal use and will be subject to the 50% CIF tariff.
+Note that if you are importing multiple vehicles at once.
+Then you will not be able to declare that they are for personal use.
+And will be subject to the 50% CIF tariff.

 For more information about duties and taxes, you can consult Benin’s customs authority, Douanes Beninoises, at this website.
 In addition, you may also wish to consult Benin’s Ministry of Finance here.

 The Used Car Market in Benin